nikogura/nikogura.com/NikOguraResume.md

 ## Brought a Whole Business Line's Tech Stack into PCI Compliance
 I participated in creating and executing a plan to bring a multi- million dollar business line centered around credit card processing systems from zero to PCI 2.0 compliant in < 12 months.
 Can do it again too.

+## More UI's Than You Can Shake A Stick At

+Lets be clear here, I'm no right brained web designer.
+I pride myself on functional, not pretty.
+Takea gander at any picture of my ugly mug and you'll see why.

+Dynamic Javascript? check.
+Ajax? sure.
+Wacky cool Javascript Frameworks?
+I've used 'em, and even written them.

+GUI programming?
+Done it.
+My strengths run to the working rather than the fancy, but I can make ypu pictures of buttons to push if thats your goal.

 # Skills